xharris/blankejs/love2d/lua/blanke/docs/net.md

-send(data) send object to other clients sendPersistent(data) 				-- send data. saved server side and sent to new players that join later
+send(data) send object to other clients sendPersistent(data) 				-- send data. saved server side and sent to new players that join later event('name', data)					-- send event with name and data

 getPopulation()						-- get number of clients connected (including self) draw([classname])					-- draw objects synced through network, or just a certain class